YVishere/ReRight/README.md

 Points for future:
 <pre>
+        -For some reason the connections are only alive if the clients are stored in a variable which does not let them be forgotten.
+Currently they are stored in a set()
         - Sending more bytes than mentioned in the server does not automatically parse the data.
         - Every TCP request requires a new client address.
 So make connect to server calls inside the request functions.
                -- I have to identify if this is caused by the python file closing the connection on its own